 (viii) to send, allow to be sent, or assist in the sending of spam, to use or distribute email harvesting software, or otherwise breach any Privacy Law;

 (ix) in a way that is misleading or deceptive, where that is contrary to Law;

 (x) in a way that results, or is likely to result, in damage to property or injury to any person; or

 (xi) in any way that damages or interferes with our Services to other customers, our Providers or any Facilities or exposes us to liability.

 (c) As between you and us, you are solely responsible for all acts or omissions that occur under your Account including any password provided to you by us, and the Content of any Messages transmitted through the Service.
 You acknowledge and agree that any Messages sent using your Account are deemed to have been sent and/or authorized by you.

-(a) Each party (Recipient) agrees that, in respect of Confidential Information disclosed to the Recipient by the other party (Disclosing Party), it will not disclose Confidential Information except:
+(a) Each party (Recipient) agrees that, in respect of Confidential Information disclosed or made available to the Recipient by the other party (Disclosing Party), it will not disclose Confidential Information except:

 (i) for the purpose for which the Confidential Information was disclosed to the Recipient under the terms of the Customer Contract;